Dealing with Dirty Tenants

-- You identify the presence of rodents and roaches
+- You identify the presence of rodents, roaches or other infestations

-- Mold starts accumulating at the bathroom walls
+- Mold starts accumulating on bathroom walls or in the kitchen

 - There are hazardous chemicals left carelessly around the property

-- You often see dirty dishes or rotten food in the kitchen
+- You can see dirty dishes or rotten food in the kitchen

 - Appliances appear to be dirty and performance is affected